jpierel14/BYOSED/docs/source/simulation.rst

 =================

 The only file to set up is the BYOSED.params file.
-This contains the general aspects of the simulated SN you want to create using BYOSED, and any warping effects you want to add in.
+This contains the general aspects of the simulated SN you want to create using BYOSED, and any warping perturbers you want to add in.
 This file is separated into the following required and optional sections:

 [MAIN]